simon-un/ifc-processing-js/README.md

 2. Run `npm i` to install
 3. Run `node init.js`

+## List of tasks to be completed
+- [ ] Get beam start and end coordinates
+- [ ] Get columns start and end coordinates
+- [ ] Migrate all the Python functions to have the same functionality

 ## About the file structure
 ```
 parser              All the scripts that help to parse the IFC file